 Recycling of Lettuce and Alike in Winter

 The rest of the year, any vegetables, fruits, roots, and leaves are flown in.
 This means they are expensive.
 In the middle of winter, a head of butter lettuce costs $4.50.
 Each day the lettuce gets smaller and smaller as stores remove the outer – meanwhile not so nice leaves – until the entire lettuce has reached its permanent wilting point or has become so small that there is no chance to sell it anymore.
-Probably, it then ends up on the store’s salad bar. 😉 Just kidding.
+Probably, it then ends up in the store’s salad bar. 😉 Just kidding.

 However, only Alaskan Natives are allowed to sell caribou and moose meat.
 Therefore, you can’t buy it in the grocery store.
 However, you can exchange other food for it.
 Many Alaskans fish halibut or catch salmon.
-In August collected morsels, cranberries, and blueberries, and sometimes even quilts or home-made clothes work have a nice trading value too.
+In August collected morsels, cranberries, and blueberries, and sometimes even quilts or home-made clothes have a nice trading value too.

 In my opinion, there is another – often overlooked – food, weeds that you can eat.
-Of course, they have no value to trade them in for one of the other Alaska food resources.
+Of course, they have no value to trade them in for any of the other Alaska food resources.
 Everybody has them in abundance in their own yard.

 Pick a basket full of dandelion leaves.
 Make sure you don’t have any blossoms in it!
 Wash the leaves and make sure to take out all grass and other non-edible plant pieces.
 Cut the dandelions and other edible weeds into half inch stripes.
 In an oven-safe bowl, combine a cup of low fat (1%) milk, a cup of grated Parmesan cheese, 3 eggs, pepper to taste, and 2 table spoons of dried crushed basil (optional).
 Stir to blend.
 Add the cut leaves.
 Mix until all leaves are equally covered with the egg-milk-herb-cheese-pepper mixture.